 Buyer’s Guide: Utility Knives

 Find the safe and sturdy utility knife that's right for your needs with our top tips and roundup of favorites.

-It might not be a fancy or complex tool, but the humble utility knife—basically a razor blade tucked into a sturdy handle—is still an MVP in your DIY tool belt, tool box, or kitchen junk drawer.
-Often referred to as a box knife (indeed, it’s great for packages), a utility knife can cut cardboard, carpeting, linoleum, drywall, shingles, and of course those infuriating plastic clamshell packages that are nearly impossible to open otherwise.
-If you don’t already have a utility knife, you probably need one, so keep reading.
-We’ll outline what you should know when shopping for one and offer up three models in the running for the best utility knife, according to homeowners and do-it-yourselfers just like you.
+It might not be a fancy or complex tool, but the humble utility knife—basically a razor blade tucked into a sturdy handle—is still an MVP in DIY.
+Often referred to as a box knife (indeed, it’s great for opening packages), a utility knife can cut cardboard, carpeting, linoleum, drywall, shingles and more.
+Ahead, we’ll outline what to know, what to look for, and which models we’ve chosen as our top-favorite picks as the best utility knife options available.

 The Blade on the Business End